 Principle 8: Encourage.
 Make The Fault Seem Easy to Correct

-If a task seem too big or if people feel like they are far too unskilled to accomplish it, they will lose heart and fail to act.
+If a task seems too big or if people feel like they are far too unskilled to accomplish it, they will lose heart and fail to act.

 Encourage them instead, build up their ego.
 And make the effort seem within their grasp.
 Then they will be motivated to act.